Todd Kane: Charlton Athletic (loan)

 On 12 January 2023, Kane joined League One side Charlton Athletic on loan until the end of the 2022–23 season.

+Manchester 62

+In October 2023, Kane signed for Gibraltar Football League club Manchester 62.

+Stockport County

+On 12 March 2024, it was announced that Kane had signed a contract with EFL League Two side Stockport County until the end of the 2023-24 season.

+Ebbsfleet United

+On 30 September 2024, Kane signed for National League club Ebbsfleet United.

 International career

 Born in England, Kane is also eligible to represent Scotland through his father.
 Kane was first called up by England to represent the U19s at a friendly tournament in Limoges during October 2011.
 On 8 August 2013, he was called up to England U21 squad for the first time for a friendly match against Scotland.